pr0me/binaryninja-api/docs/dev/workflows.md

 	})
 	```

+!!! note
-**_NOTE:_** Compound eligibility predicates provide a powerful mechanism for defining complex conditions that determine activity execution.
+	Compound eligibility predicates provide a powerful mechanism for defining complex conditions that determine activity execution.
 By combining multiple predicates, you can create sophisticated eligibility rules that adapt to various scenarios and requirements.
 By default, compound predicates are evaluated using the logical AND operator.
 The optional `logicalOperator` field controls how to combine multiple predicates.
 Supported values are `and` (default) and `or`.

 ### Activity Eligibility Overrides

 The **Workflow Machine** includes an override system that allows you to manually force activities to be either eligible or ineligible.
 This feature is particularly useful for debugging, testing, or customizing the analysis pipeline.
 Additionally, the override system is used to implement run-once functionality for specific activities.

-- **Override States**:
+ **Override States**:

   - **Enabled**: Forces the activity to be eligible.
   - **Disabled**: Forces the activity to be ineligible.
   - **Cleared**: Removes any override, returning to default eligibility.

+!!! note
-**_NOTE:_** Overrides can be managed either visually through the topology graph or programmatically via the API.
+	Overrides can be managed either visually through the topology graph or programmatically via the API.
 Details on both approaches are provided in the following sections.

----

 ## Workflow Machine Fundamentals